 In this blog, I continue the Microsoft Defender PoC series by providing you with guidelines and considerations for how to successfully perform a proof of concept for the new Microsoft Defender for Containers plan.
-With the release of the new Microsoft Defender for Containers plan, we have merged the previous Microsoft for Kubernetes and Microsoft for Container Registries into one offering.
+With the release of the new Microsoft Defender for Containers plan, we have merged the previous Microsoft Defender for Kubernetes and Microsoft Defender for Container Registries into one offering.
 Aside from combining the features of the two previous plans, this offering brings new and improved features including multi-cloud support and host level threat detection.
 For a more holistic approach on Microsoft Defender for Cloud as a whole, check out How to Effectively Perform a Microsoft Defender for Cloud PoC.

 At the time of publication, the current price of Microsoft Defender for Containers is $7 per vCore per month.
 This price includes 20 free scans per vCore where the count will be based on the previous month’s consumption.